zaifastafa/magento-docker/README.md

 # magento-docker
-Custom docker setup for Magento example.
-Running Magento in a stack includes Nginx/PHP-FPM web server, Mysql, Redis
+Custom docker setup for Magento example using Nginx/PHP-FPM web server, mySQL and Redis.
+It is based on the `hansphung` docker images.

 # Installation
 Get the clone by running the following command in the terminal: